 Sanctuary cities and states deserve Obama amnesty first.

-Should we be surprised that many states with sanctuary cities harboring illegal immigrants also have a tendency to be broke (see: Sanctuary Cities are No Havens for Taxpayers)?
+Should we be surprised that states like California and Illinois with sanctuary cities harboring illegal immigrants also have a tendency to be broke?
 Can we extrapolate this to a habit of making bad public policy decisions in general (see: Contenders for Worst State Show Where Obama Tax Plan is Headed)?

 Amnesty backers would probably throw in on expanding the concept of sanctuary cities to include entire states, especially those in thrall to illegal immigrants.
 Federal sanctuary states could be established by presidential proclamation to test drive whatever immigration reform mess Washington finally forces us to accept.
 When we pass out the work permits we can assign sanctuaries to live in, just like we send released prison inmates to halfway houses.